UTCSheffield/digital-art-club/content/Hydra/Session 2 - More code more chaos.md

 hydra is just javascript so we have arrays and functions to play with.
 This code is changing the image that is being shown every 10 seconds or so.

 ---
+## If you have something good - store your code

+- Upload to gallery with the ![[Pasted image 20250122141057.png]]  button & if you have a Github account please post the link in the comments below.
+- Or paste the code in to the comment but it will be harder to work with -
+---
 ## Everything on Hydras gallery is creative commons